digantamisra98/Mish/Notebooks/Readme.md

 ### CIFAR-10:

 CIFAR-10 ([Dataset](https://www.cs.toronto.edu/~kriz/cifar.html)) is an extensive labelled dataset of 60000, 32x32 Images belonging to 10 classes which have 6000 images per class.
 A comprehensive labelled subset of [TinyImages Dataset](http://groups.csail.mit.edu/vision/TinyImages/), the CIFAR-10 has been expansively used for benchmarking different architectures, frameworks and novel approaches mainly in the field of Image Classification.
-In this research, 3 primary kinds of Neural Networks have been used with varying parameters to test how Mish fares against Swish and ReLU.
-All of these details has been provided subsequently.

 #### ResNet v1: